DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Supplementary Material

-\paragraph{Computational Resources.} We used 8 H200 GPUs with 140 GB of memory.
-The use of 8× H200 was opportunistic, not required.
+\paragraph{Computational Resources.} All experiments were conducted on 8 H200 GPUs with 140 GB of memory.
+This hardware configuration was used for convenience and is not required for reproducing our results.

-\subsection{Downstream Evaluation}
+\subsubsection{(3) Downstream Evaluation}

-\paragraph{Image Classification.} We use the ImageNet-1K \cite{imagenet} validation subset for evaluating learned representations in large-scale benchmark.
-As in \cite{ijepa,cjepa}, we train a linear head on the full training set, where we use concatenated feature maps from the last four transformer blocks.
-The linear head was configured with batch normalization and optimized using SGD with a momentum of $0.9$, Nesterov acceleration, and a weight decay of $5 \times 10^{-4}$.
-Training was conducted for 28 epochs with a base learning rate of $0.01$, scaled automatically by batch size, and scheduled via a multi-step decay at epochs $8$, $16$, and $24$ (learning rate values: $0.01 \rightarrow 0.001 \rightarrow 0.0001 \rightarrow 0.00001$).
-A batch size of $32$ per replica was used, with random resized crop augmentation (crop size $224$ from resized $256$-pixel images).
+\paragraph{Image Classification.} We use the ImageNet-1K \cite{imagenet} validation subset for evaluating learned representations in a large-scale benchmark. \begin{enumerate}[leftmargin=*,topsep=2pt,itemsep=1pt] \item[-] Linear probing: we train a linear head on the full training set, where we concatenate token representations from the last four transformer blocks, following~\cite{ijepa,cjepa}.
+The linear head was configured with batch normalization and optimized using SGD with a momentum of $0.9$, Nesterov momentum, and a weight decay of $5 \times 10^{-4}$.
+Training was performed for 28 epochs with a base learning rate of $0.01$, scaled automatically with the batch size, and decayed in a multi-step schedule at epochs 8, 16, and 24 ( $0.01 \rightarrow 0.001 \rightarrow 0.0001 \rightarrow 0.00001$).
+We used a batch size of 32 per replica and applied random resized crop augmentation, resizing images to 256 pixels before cropping to $224 \times 224$. \item[-] Fine-tuning: we adapt the fine-tuning protocol of MAE \cite{mae}.
+Specifically, we fine-tune pre-trained models for 50 epochs on the full training set using the AdamW optimizer and a cosine learning rate scheduler.
+We use a batch size of 512 and adopt the same learning rate setting as in I-JEPA. \end{enumerate}